Plain laughingthrush

 The plain laughingthrush or Père David's laughingthrush (Pterorhinus davidi) is a species of bird in the family Leiothrichidae.
 It is endemic to central and northeastern China.
 Its natural habitat is temperate forests.

 Taxonomy

 The plain laughingthrush was described by the English zoologist Robert Swinhoe in 1868 from a specimen collected in Beijing, China.
 He coined the binomial name Pterorhinus davidi.
 The specific epithet honours the French missionary Armand David (1826-1900) who worked in China between 1858 and 1874.
 This species was normally placed in the genus Garrulax but following the publication of a comprehensive molecular phylogenetic study in 2018, the genus Pterorhinus was resurrected and plain laughingthrush was returned to its original genus.

+Vocalization

+Males use quiet songs to signify aggressive intent.